-Ever since the three-day drug binge I mentioned in my previous post where my anxiety disorders were born, all manner of substances will trigger a psychotic episode, including prescribed medication.
-Even anti-psychotics and anti-depressants would cause: visual, olfactory, tactile, wetness perception, and auditory hallucinations, as well as causing me to question my sense of reality.
+Ever since the three-day drug binge I mentioned in my previous article where my anxiety disorders were born, all manner of substances will trigger a psychotic episode, including prescribed medication.
+Even anti-psychotics and antidepressants would cause visual, olfactory, tactile, wetness perception, and auditory hallucinations, as well as causing me to question my sense of reality.

 Even drinking alcohol wasn’t an effective last line of defence for controlling my psychotic episodes anymore.
-This was because my four months long psychotic episode required me to be extremely drunk just to cope.
+This was because my four months-long psychotic episodes required me to be extremely drunk just to cope.
 A level of drunk that would cause me to suffer alcohol poisoning, especially if I drank that much every day for four months.

 Normally, one or two beers is enough for me to avoid having a psychotic episode if the worst comes to the worse.
 But for these four months, nothing was effective.
 My life was a living hell of isolation, hallucinations, no sleep, and barely any food.